Civil procedure in England and Wales: Procedure

-Parties are encouraged to disclose the facts of their case prior to starting any court case.
-A Pre-Action Protocol must be followed.
+Pre-claim

+The Civil Procedure Rules define a number of pre-action protocols which "explain the conduct and set out the steps the court would normally expect parties to take before commencing proceedings".
+The goal is to identify the issues in dispute early, with the goal of enabling parties to settle disputes out of court if possible (including through alternative dispute resolution), and ensuring cases are managed efficiently and at proportionate cost.

+For instance, in cases of defamation, the letter of claim must set out details of, say, the article or broadcast that contains the claim, and an explanation of which particular statement is objected to and why.
+In personal injury claims, the pre-action protocol recommends that unless it is not possible (e.g. due to the limitation deadline), a defendant is given three months to investigate a claim before proceedings are issued.

+Starting a claim

 All claims less than £15,000 must be started in the County Court.
-Claims for more than this amount can be started in either the High court or the County Court, except personal injury claims for less than £50,000, which must be started in the County Court.
+Claims for more than this amount can be started in either the High Court or the County Court, except personal injury claims for less than £50,000, which must be started in the County Court.

-Most type of claims are started by issuing a Part 7 claim form in which the claimant states the particulars of case, or attaches the particulars to the claim form, or serves them separately within 14 days of the claim form being served.
+Most claims are started by issuing a Part 7 claim form in which the claimant states the particulars of case, or attaches the particulars to the claim form, or serves them separately within 14 days of the claim form being served.

 There must also be a Statement of Truth as to the facts in the particulars of the claim.
 The claim form and the particulars of the claim must be served on the defendant.
 Service may be carried by the court or the claimant, and can be made personally, by post, by fax, by e-mail or other electronic means.

 Upon service, the defendant has 14 days in which to respond.
-A defendant may;
+A defendant may: